parallelvirtualcluster/docs/docs/architecture/georedundancy.md

 * Once the secondary is promoted to become the primary manually, both clusters will consider themselves primary for the VM, should the original primary cluster recover.
 At that time, there will be a split-brain between the two, and one side's changes must be discarded; there is no reconciliation possible on the PVC side between the two instances.
 Usually, recovery here will mean the removal of the original primary's copy of the VM and a re-synchronization from the former secondary (now primary) to the original primary cluster with `pvc vm mirror create`, followed by a graceful transition with `pvc vm mirror promote`.
 Note that the transition will also result in additional downtime for the VM.

+## Overall Conclusion: Proceed with Caution

 Ultimately the potential for data loss during unplanned promotions must be carefully weighed against the benefits of manually promoting the peer cluster.
 For short or transient outages, it is highly likely to result in more data loss and impact than is acceptable, and thus a manual promotion should only be considered in truly catastrophic situations.
+In such situations, the amount of acceptable data loss must inform the timing of the automirrors, and thus how frequently snapshots are taken and transmitted.
+Ultimately, service-level redundancy is advised when any data loss would be catastrophic.